Ellen Ann Hartley and Ann Bailey

 This was formally identified as Ellen Ann Hartley at the inquest by her older sister Hannah.
 The Coroner pushed Hannah as to why she believed it to be Ellen Ann and then praised her for providing such calm testimony under the circumstances.
 There is nothing to suggest the Coroner doubted the identification.

-We can probably assume that Aner Bailey was present at the inquest at that time and offered no objection.
-It was only after the inquest (i.e. after he learned that Ann Bailey hadn’t been already buried) that he “claimed” the body as being his daughter.
+If Aner Bailey was present at this identification, he offered no objection.
+It was only after the inquest (i.e. after he learned that Ann Bailey hadn’t already been buried) that he “claimed” the body as being his daughter.
 Aner’s actions in then burying the body at Upperthong (rather than at Lane Congregational Chapel) are, at best, suspicious and require an explanation.

 On the balance of evidence, it seems highly likely this body was correctly identified as Ellen Ann Hartley.

 As this body was found in Victoria Street (i.e. upriver from Mill Hill) it would be highly unlikely that it was Ellen Ann Hartley.
-The Hartley’s lived close to the Waggon & Horses, where the body was taken, and it would seem probably that a) the surviving Hartley’s viewed the bodies there due to the close proximity to their home, and/or b) the landlord would have recognised the body as being one of the Hartley girls.
+The Hartley’s lived close to the Waggon & Horses, where the body was taken, and it would seem probable that a) the surviving Hartley’s viewed the bodies there due to the close proximity to their home, and/or b) the landlord would have recognised the body as being one of the Hartley girls (the girls apparently all had distinctive “cow lick” hair).

-Instead, the reported age matches Ann Bailey and the Bailey’s lived upriver from Victoria Street.
+Instead, the reported age matches Ann Bailey and the Baileys lived upriver from Victoria Street.
 If the body was indeed Ann’s, why wasn’t it identified?
+One newspaper report implied that the body was badly injured, so may have been difficult to recognise (Aner struggled to identify the body of his own wife and was only convinced it was her due to a mole on the body).
 It seems Aner viewed the bodies by himself, so may not have had time to visit every inn or may not have been aware that any bodies had been taken to the Waggon & Horses — most of bodies located in the Victoria Bridge area were taken to the White Hart (the only other taken to the Waggon & Horses was Joseph Mettrick).
 Aner’s wife and other daughter had been found at Thongsbridge, so he may have assumed that Ann would be found in that area rather than so close to his home at Upperbridge.

 If we assume that Body A was Ellen Ann Hartley, then the balance of evidence suggests this body was that of Ann Bailey.

-The reported age is a close match for Ellen Ann Hartley but we know that the Hartley’s visited the inn at Thongsbridge where body was laid out.
+The reported age is a close match for Ellen Ann Hartley but we know that the Hartley’s visited the inn at Thongsbridge where this body was laid out.
 It seems likely that Aner Bailey would have also visited the inn, since his wife and younger daughter were laid out at the other Thongsbridge inn, only a short distance away.
+Seemingly neither Aner or the Hartleys recognised this body.

-Therefore, it seems unlikely that this body was either girl but there is a small possibility it may have been Ann Bailey.
+Therefore, it seems unlikely that this body was either girl but there is a small possibility it may have been Ann Bailey (but only if Body B was not her).
 Otherwise, I’m unable to suggest a possible identity, as all of the other named victims who were young girls can be accounted for and were formally identified by surviving relatives.
 All we can say is that the girl lived upriver from Thongsbridge and was seemingly not recognised by anyone who viewed the body.3 June 2021 at 2:28 pm #7250Dave PatternKeymaster

 I just wanted to return to this topic with some further info.
 To summarise the previous post, I think these are the key facts: